 Not all doctors have worked with a doula before.
 This is why they go to prenatal visits to meet the doctor before the big day.
 The staff is more likely to welcome a doula when they know they are there for support and not to replace care.

-Doulas can be available weeks in advance to help an anxious mother before delivery by answering questions.
-They can also be helpful after the mother and infant come home.
-They help new mothers with feeding, recovery, and newborn care.
-A postpartum doula helps with the transition a family faces with a new baby in the home.
-A doula's presence in the home has helped reduce rates of postpartum depression.
+Doulas can start working before the baby is born by answering questions from a nervous pregnant person.
+They can also be helpful after birth when the mother and baby come home.
+They can help with feeding, healing, and newborn care.
+They can also help with the changes a family faces with a new baby in the home.

-The mind is one of the most effective pain-fighting tools available.
-Hypnotism, visualization, and imagery are all methods moms have used for pain relief, and there is some scientific support for their use.
+The mind is one of the best pain-fighting tools around.
+Hypnotism, visualization, and imagery are all methods that have been used to ease pain.

-Acupressure and acupuncture have been studied as natural treatments for reducing labor pain.
-Each of these methods may offer some benefits, but more research is needed.
+Acupressure and acupuncture have been studied as natural ways to ease labor pain.
+They may offer some benefits, but more research is needed.